Justyna Kowalczyk-Tekieli

 Kowalczyk is a double Olympic Champion and a double World Champion.
 She is also the only skier to win the Tour de Ski four times in a row and one of two female skiers (the other being Finn Marjo Matikainen) to win the FIS Cross-Country World Cup three times in a row.
 Kowalczyk holds the all-time record for wins in the Tour de Ski with 14, and had 29 podiums in total.
 She also won the Vasaloppet women's edition in 2015.
+She was voted the Polish Sports Personality of the Year a record five times.

 She is a member of cross country ski department of AZS AWF Katowice and is coached by Aleksander Wierietielny.

 Career

 Raised in the mountainous Goral village of Kasina Wielka, Southern Poland, Kowalczyk took up cross country skiing at the age of 10.
 She then competed in her first FIS World Cup race at Cogne (ITA) in December 2001.

 In 2002 she came second in the individual sprint at the World Junior Championships.
 She finished 31st in the individual sprint at the 2003 FIS Nordic World Ski Championships.
-Kowalczyk's first World Cup Victory was the 10 km classic race at Otepää on January 27, 2007.
+Kowalczyk's first World Cup Victory was the 10 km classic race at Otepää on 27 January 2007.
 Kowalczyk was 3rd overall in the 2007 World Cup.

 She won the overall 2008–09 Cross-Country Skiing World Cup.
 On 24 March 2009, Kowalczyk was awarded the Knight's Cross of the Order of Polonia Restituta.

 At the 2009 world championships in Liberec, Kowalczyk won two gold medals, one in the women's pursuit (7.5 km classical + 7.5 km free technique), and another one in the 30 km mass start.
 She also secured a bronze medal in the 10 km classical event.

 On 27 February 2010, Kowalczyk beat Norway's Marit Bjørgen by 0.3 seconds to win the gold medal in the women's 30 km classical event in the 2010 Winter Olympics.
 She posted a time of one hour, 30 minutes, 33.7 seconds.
 She earned two more medals in Vancouver, taking silver behind Bjørgen in the individual sprint classic on 17 February 2010, and bronze in the 15 km pursuit on 19 February 2010.

 Kowalczyk won the 10 km classical race in the 2014 Winter Olympics in Sochi on a broken foot.
 She did not finish 30 km freestyle race.

 On 22 February 2015 won bronze medal of the World Championship 2015 in team sprint with Sylwia Jaśkowiec in Falun, Sweden.

 She won the Vasaloppet ski marathon in 2015 with a time of 4:41:02.
 She also won the Birkebeinerrennet long-distance cross-country ski marathon held annually in Norway in 2017 and 2018.